Haut-Languedoc Regional Nature Park

-Administered by the Federation of French Regional Nature Parks (Fédération des Parcs Naturels Régionaux de France), it was created on 22 October 1973 and revised on 17 August 1999.
+Administered by the Federation of French Regional Nature Parks (Fédération des Parcs Naturels Régionaux de France), it was created on 22 October 1973.
 It has an area of 2,605 km2, with 82,000 people living within its boundaries.

 The park (coordinates 43.52898, 2.6984) comprises a very diverse range of landscapes, which is why seven different areas have been officially defined within it: